kieranklaassen/moneytree/README.md

 [![Actions Status](https://github.com/kieranklaassen/moneytree/workflows/build/badge.svg)](https://github.com/kieranklaassen/moneytree/actions)
 [![Gem Version](https://badge.fury.io/rb/moneytree.svg)](https://badge.fury.io/rb/moneytree)

+🔥 A powerful, simple, and extendable payment engine for rails centered around transactional payments. 💵 🌴

-🔥 Moneytree is a rails engine to add multi-psp payments to your app without needing to think about Ouath, callbacks, PCI compliance, platform fees, multi-currency, and more.
-We give you a lot of ways to extend your own classes so that you can focus on your business logic instead of integration with payment service providers.
+Moneytree is a rails engine to add multi-PSP payments to your app by extending your own models.
+It brings the following functionality with almost no work on your end:

+- 💵💶💷💴 Multi-currency
+- 🔑 OAuth to link your PSP account
+- 👩‍💻PSP account creation, (with commission)
+- ⚙️ Webhooks
+- 💳 PCI compliance with Javascript libraries
+- 🧲 Platform fees

 Currently we support the following PSP's: